Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 It is safe to mix with SOME Dawn Dishwashing soap, though I have to admit that my cleaning results were not as great and wonderful as many websites claim.
 Read the back of the Dawn (or other dish soap) bottle.
 Some varieties of Dawn say nothing about bleach -- these are OK to mix.
 There is at least one (blue) that specifically says "Do Not Mix With Bleach."
 This one is not safe.

 Check your labels.
 The original Dawn formula has changed over the years and many dish soaps now contain ammonia.
-This causes toxic fumes when mixed with bleach.
-Most dish soaps carry a warning not to use with bleach.

 The bleach that I buy says to use 3/4 cup of bleach to 1 gallon of water to clean showers, tubs, sinks, etc. My husband puts 2 cups of bleach in a 1 quart spray bottle then adds water and uses it to spray down the shower walls and floor (tile and grout) after showering.
 I think this is way too much, but he argues that "it doesn't hurt anything".
 Is this true?
 What happens when you use too much bleach in a solution?